 Blaine is a city with a rich history, and there’s no better representation of that than the city’s iconic Peace Arch.
-Built in 1921 to commemorate the peace established between U.S. and Canada at the end of the War of 1812, the arch acts as a gateway between the U.S. and Canada, celebrating the shared history that makes Blaine special.
+Built in 1921 to commemorate the peace established between U.S. and Great Britain at the end of the War of 1812, the arch acts as a gateway between the U.S. and Canada, celebrating the shared history that makes Blaine one-of-a-kind.

-For decades in the 1800s, Blaine was one of the busiest seaports in the northwest.
-Salmon and crab were shipped between Blaine and Alaska while workers, mostly immigrants from Iceland, labored in the many canneries.
+For decades in the 1800s to mid-1900s, Blaine was one of the busiest seaports in the northwest.
+Salmon and crab were shipped between Blaine and Alaska while workers labored in the many canneries.

-Today, Blaine is less reliant on sea trade, but the legacy of the fishing industry can still be seen in H Street Plaza, in the form of a statue called “Vigil,” depicting a mother and child looking out to sea waiting for the fishing boats to return to harbor.
+Today, Blaine is less reliant on sea trade, but the legacy of the fishing industry can still be seen at H Street Plaza, in the form of a statue called “Vigil.”
+The commemorative statue depicts a mother and wife and child looking out to sea, waiting for the fishing husbands and fathers to safely return to harbor.

-More recently, Blaine has become known for its “restaurant row,” offering a wide selection of cuisines including steak & ribs, farm to table oysters, Italian, German, Thai, Mexican, American – it even has a wine bar.
-Most, if not all, offer dining with a view of the harbor as well.
+More recently, Blaine has become known for its bustling “restaurant row,” where visitors will find all manner of cuisines including steak & ribs, farm to table oysters, Italian, German, Thai, Mexican, American including a wine bar.
+Most of these restaurants offer dining with a view of the harbor.

-As with all of its Waterside brethren, Blaine has some of the prettiest water scenery around and Marine Park is in a class of its own.
-Facing north on Semiahmoo Bay, with Drayton Harbor just behind it, the park offers views of White Rock, B.C. and the Peace Arch.
-Walk your dog and stroll along the beach and path to the fishing pier at the end of the drive.
-As you return along the south boardwalk, you will pass commercial fishing and marine businesses and the Blaine marina with its stable of fishing boats and recreational craft.
+Blaine boasts truly stunning waterfront scenery and the view from Marine Park is in a class of its own.
+Facing north on Semiahmoo Bay, with Drayton Harbor just behind, the park offers views of White Rock, B.C. and the Peace Arch.
+Visitors can walk a dog and stroll along the beach and path to the fishing and crabbing pier at the end of the drive.
+Return along the southside board walk and view the commercial and recreational boats moored in Blaine marina.

 Peace Arch State Park offers more than just the titular monument.
-The grounds are meticulously groomed to make the best possible impression on Canadians and Americans crossing the border.
-From May to October, the International Sculpture Exhibition displays the works of artists both local and international.
+The grounds are meticulously groomed to make the best possible impression on border crossers from both the U.S. and Canada.
+From May to October, the International Sculpture Exhibition displays sculptural works of both local and international artists.
+Unfortunately, the Canadian side is still observing pandemic restrictions and remains closed.

-Across the harbor entrance is the Semiahmoo Resort, Golf and Spa resort which offers seaside restaurants, spa, golf, pool and beaches.
+Across from the pier is the Semiahmoo Resort, offering seaside restaurants, a spa, golf course, pool and beaches.
 Also located on Semiahmoo Spit is the APA Museum which tells the story of the Alaska Packers Association salmon cannery.

-Blaine has long been a destination for birdwatchers.
+Blaine has long been a birdwatching destination.
 The city is located on the Pacific Flyway, a major north-to-south migratory path for seabirds.
-Birders frequently spot great blue herons, bald eagles, loons, mergansers, and brant and have the chance to catch a glimpse of much rarer birds flying along the coast.
-Pelicans make the odd appearance some years.
+Birdwatchers frequently spot great blue herons, bald eagles, loons, mergansers and brant, sometimes even catching a rare glimpse of wayward pelicans.

-Each summer, Blaine hosts the largest Fourth of July celebration in Whatcom County, with street vendors, fireworks and live music bringing the quiet town to life.
-Although scaled down this year without its usual grand old-fashioned parade and car show, the fireworks and festivities should not be missed.
+Each summer, Blaine hosts the largest 4th of July celebration in Whatcom County, with street vendors, fireworks and live music attracting friendly crowds from all over.

-Every Saturday, the G Street plaza comes alive with vendors selling goods at Blaine’s Market by the Sea farmers market.
-Everything from embroidery to wall hangings can be purchased.
+Every Saturday, the G Street Plaza swells with visitors and vendors selling goods at the farmers market (p.
+40).

 Blaine Chamber of Commerce